 The Rev. Myrna Bethke: "I remember preaching after 9/11 that we will either rise or sink to this occasion and I choose to rise.
 And I'm thankful for the foundation, for me, that The United Methodist Church has provided."

 (Preaches) "None of that is to say that we simply dismiss the wounds."

 The Rev. Myrna Bethke: "What is the path, even in the midst of this, to reconciliation?
 What does restoration look like?
 What can we do to bring, even out of this, something good?"

-Myrna Bethke will mark the tenth anniversary of 9/11 at a ceremony for family members at Ground Zero.
-She has been chosen to read the names of some of those who died that day.
+In 2011, Myrna Bethke marked the tenth anniversary of 9/11 at a ceremony for family members at Ground Zero.
+She was chosen to read the names of some of those who died that day.

 If you are interested in learning more about Peaceful Tomorrows, visit their website.